microsoft/vcpkg/docs/maintainers/vcpkg_install_copyright.md

 ## Notes

-This function concatinates the contents of multiple copyright files to a single file.
+This function concatenates the contents of multiple copyright files to a single file.

 The resulting `copyright` file looks similar to this: